Marshfield Central Avenue Historic District: Rebuilding after the fire (1887)

 The day after the fire, Upham announced that he would rebuild his factories.
-Learning from the fire, the city required that new buildings on Central Avenue must be clad in fireproof materials - not wood.
-Reconstruction began almost immediately, with some businesses throwing up temporary wooden shacks in the street in front of their lots from which they could sell while their stores behind were rebuilt in brick.
-There never was another fire like that.
+Learning from the fire, the city required that new buildings on Central Avenue must be clad in fireproof materials.
+Reconstruction began almost immediately, with some businesses setting up temporary wooden shacks in front of their lots, so that they could continue to operate while their stores were being rebuilt in brick.

-Many structures built right after the fire still survive, especially just south of the railroad tracks where the business district began.
+Many structures built immediately after the fire are still standing, especially just south of the railroad tracks where the business district began.
 They include: